ttransou/QAKey/docs/implementation.md

 **`engine.rebuild(records)`**

 Called automatically after a successful publish.
-Reinitialises the index with the new set of active records.
+Reinitializes the index with the new set of active records.

 ---